skybrush-io/faq/wiki/Show-design.md

 Yes!
 Skybrush as produced a comprehensive video series on YouTube, available here: https://skybrush.io/support/tutorials/

-Several SKybrush users have also created instructional vidoes such as 'Basic Blender Skybrush Studio Tutorial' available here: https://youtu.be/jmGiABzYrOo.
+Several Skybrush users have also created instructional vidoes such as 'Basic Blender Skybrush Studio Tutorial' available here: https://youtu.be/jmGiABzYrOo.